AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Beyond imaging, AI contributes to drug discovery by analyzing radiological data to track disease progression and assess treatment efficacy.
 Check out similar use cases of generative AI in healthcare.

-Why AI is important for radiology and healthcare?
+Why is AI important for radiology and healthcare?

 Radiology already depends on advanced imaging technologies like X-rays, CT scans, MRI, and PET scans to diagnose and monitor diseases.
 However, the increasing volume of medical imaging data has placed significant pressure on radiologists.